 I am joining from another club, and am already a green belt, can I keep my grade?
 If you already possess a 'provable' grade from another organisation, and want to change clubs/style, your present grade will be automatically recognised and transferred.
 All you need to do is get 'updated' with the requirements and standards then prepare for your next grade within British Wadokai.
 All present grades will be recognised, as long as there is legitimate proof (licence/certificate, etc.).
 Once you have attained the necessary standards and proficiency of your present grade you will be encouraged to move forward.
 It's very often only commercially motivated and/or money-making clubs that will expect you to restart from the beginning.

 What equipment do I need to buy?
 Initially you can train in track-suit bottoms and t-shirts, however once you decide to formally join you will need a Gi (a white Karate Uniform) to train in.
-If you are a member of the Plymouth Schools of Karate we can provide these at £12.50 (club price), though you are not restricted to purchasing from us.
-After about 3 months when you progress onto sparing (fighting or Kumite) you will need mitts, which we can supply for £5 (Plymouth Schools of Karate Club price) per set.
+If you are a member of the Plymouth Schools of Karate we can provide these at £16.50 (club price, which includes a free Club Badge), though you are not restricted to purchasing from us.
+After about 3 months, when you progress onto sparing (fighting or Kumite), you will need mitts, which we can supply for £5 (Plymouth Schools of Karate Club price) per set (the Plymouth Schools of Karate will also offer these free when members become fully licensed).
 Again, you are not restricted to buying from us.
-You may also need a gum-shield and groin-guard, especially if you intend to compete.
+You may also like to consider a gum-shield and groin-guard, especially if you intend to compete.